bismuthfoundation/Bismuth-FAQ/Hypernodes/HN_PreRelease_0-0-95.md

 # Change log for Hypernodes v0.0.95

 - Each file has its own version.
-The "Hypernode code" version I'm refering to will always be the version of the HN core, that is modules/poshn.py
+The "Hypernode code" version we're refering to will always be the version of the HN core, that is modules/poshn.py
 - 0.0.95 is the pre-release.
 If tested ok, this will become the first real Hypernode release, 0.1.0

 ## What's New?